 St Ives is our pick for the best place in Cornwall to stay if you’re visiting for the first time.
 It is set in the south of Cornwall and is known for its white-sand beaches, winding narrow alleys, colourful fisherman’s cottages and its myriad of shops and pubs.

 Its also home to two high-profile attractions, the Barbara Hepworth Museum and the Tate Gallery, where you can see incredible works of art by local artists.
+It’s a sleepy, romantic town, and the perfect place to get away from the stress of city life and laze in a hotel with a private hot tub.

 This vibrant and busy seaside town is also where you can excite your sense and dine on some of the best seafood in the UK.
 Whether it’s a plate of fish and chips or a bowl of fresh mussels, St Ives is a town where you can eat very well!
 It’s also home to some of the best cottages in Cornwall so you don’t have to look too hard to find an epic place to stay.